 6.44 Inter-language Calling [DJS]

+Either we say “this vulnerability does not apply to C, or we do the standard analysis.

 The C Standard defines the calling conventions, data layout, error handing and return conventions needed to use C from another language.
 Ada has developed a guideline and Fortran has included a Clause 15 that explain how to call C functions.

 6.45 Dynamically-linked Code and Self-modifying Code [NYY]